This infrequently updated page covers old, personal projects. See LinkedIn, Wikipedia, WikiFur and my LiveJournal as well.

 MNGTools contains a player and editor for the MNG music files used by the Creatures 2/3 and Docking Station games.
 Listen to your favourite music without having to have the game running!
 Seriously, it's nice stuff - I've had some tracks running in the background for hours.
 You can find out more and download copies at the developer pages for MNGTools (check out the Files area, you probably want MNGToolsSetup.msi).
 This project was the subject of the final-year dissertation for my degree in Computer Science at the University of Bath, and contains full user and developer documentation.

-The .NET Framework is required to run MNGTools.
-If you don't have it, get it from Windows Update.
-Non-Windows users may be able to use portions of the project with Mono - specifically, the libraries appear to work, but applications based on Windows.Forms are not yet compatible, so MNGPad and MNGPlayer will not work - you'll have to roll your own apps in C# or something.
+The .NET Framework 2.0 is required to run MNGTools.
+Non-Windows users may be able to use portions of the project with Mono - specifically, the libraries appear to work, but applications based on Windows.Forms may not be compatible, in which case MNGPad and MNGPlayer will not work - you'll have to roll your own apps in C# or something.
 If you get something working, let me know!

 OK, so the name didn't really say it all . . .
 SkinBench is a benchmarking program that uses standard Windows API calls with regular windows and window controls (buttons, edit boxes, etc) to evaluate the performance of any skin in use (it still works without any skin . . . probably faster ;-).
 The idea is that, since it does things a user does (activating windows, moving them around, etc) it should reflect how fast a skin will appear to a user.
 Obviously, on their own, the numbers mean nothing, so you might want to see how some of the default skins score on your computer for comparison.